 (against Dari Farsi).
 The mixing of dialects and languages of different regions of Iran, and the spread of Khaqani and military speech throughout Iran for eight hundred years, caused many of their special expressions to enter the cultures or language of other poets and writers and become part of Dari Persian.

 According to Giragos Gandzaketsi (an Armenian historian and priest during the Ganja military era and himself a resident of Ganja city), before the Mongols attacked Ganja city, Ganja city had a large population of Persians and a minority of Christians.
+It should be noted that Giragos made a difference between Persian, Arabic, and Turkish, and when he calls the residents of Ganja city Persian in his text, he means Persian.

 Not a general name for all Muslims.
 He uses the word "Tachik" for Arabs (Tachik is the same as Tajik or Tazik = Greyhound = Arab = Muslim - also see Middle Persian writings such as Jamaspnameh) and calls Arabs Tajik.
 He writes Turks as T'urk.
 For example, in chapter 18, he writes that "Jalaluddin Muhammad Khwarazmshah gathered his troops from among Iranians (Persians), Tachikans and Teorkans."